How to make a stunning apple tart with a buttery crust, thinly sliced apples, and toasted almonds.

 Directions

-1Adjust an oven rack to the middle position and heat oven to 400 degrees F. Line a large baking sheet with parchment paper.
+1Adjust an oven rack to the middle position and preheat the oven to 375°F (190°C).
+Line a large baking sheet with parchment paper.

-1Bake for 40 to 50 minutes, until the crust is browned and the edges of the apples begin to brown.
-Rotate once during baking.
+7Bake the tart for 35 to 40 minutes, until the crust is browned and the edges of the apples begin to brown.
+Rotate the baking sheet once during baking.
 Don’t worry if juices from the apples run out onto the pan and brown.
 The tart will still be okay.

 Adam and Joanne's Tips

-- To toast almonds, add to a dry pan over medium-low heat.
+- How to toast almonds: Add to a dry pan over medium-low heat.
 Shake the pan constantly to prevent burning.
 The nuts are toasted when they’re lightly browned and smell nutty.
+It only takes 4 to 5 minutes.

 - How to make an apple tart using puff pastry: Unfold a sheet of puff pastry onto a floured surface and roll out into a 13-by-9-inch rectangle.
 Transfer to the baking sheet.
 Score 1/2 inch in from the edge, all the way around, using a paring knife.
-Using a fork, prick the crust every 1/2-inch to prevent air pockets from forming while it bakes.
-Continue with adding apples to the crust as shared in recipe above.
+Using a fork, prick the crust every 1/2 inch to prevent air pockets from forming while it bakes.
+Continue adding apples to the crust as shared in the recipe above.

 So, easy and delicious.
 The pastry is melt in the mouth and it is dinner party dessert quality.
 I pre-prepared by cooking the pastry and apples, put aside, then reheated with the jam and almonds before serving.
 An excellent recipe if catering for someone with an egg allergy.
 Love it!